Comparisons with other modal editors

 For example:

-- If you want to move to the next word, you enter the Word selection mode (by pressing
+- If you want to move to the next word, you enter the Word selection mode first before pressing

 You only have to memorize the movement keybindings once, and then the selection mode keybindings, and you will be able to explore new ways of navigation on your own.